Various types of wasteful processes slow down software delivery efficiency and effectiveness. Eliminate waste from Agile and Waterfall delivery.

 Now let’s revisit our 1 to 10 scale.
 Is your level of efficiency the same, or did you recognize some areas of inefficiency previously overlooked?
 Which areas are the top three in which your business struggles most?

-Don’t worry!
-Next time we’ll take a look at how you can leverage our proven process improvement techniques to address these inefficiencies.
+In part two of our blog series, we take a look at how you can leverage our proven process improvement techniques to address these inefficiencies.